Pharyngitis in Children

 will go away on its own without treatment.
 Your child's sore throat should start to feel better in 3 to 5 days for both viral and bacterial infections.
 Your child may need any of the following:

 - Acetaminophen decreases pain.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Have your child rest as much as possible.

 - Use a cool mist humidifier to increase air moisture in your home.
-This may make it easier for your child to breathe and help decrease his cough.
+This may make it easier for your child to breathe and help decrease his or her cough.

 Prevent the spread of germs:

-Follow up with your child's healthcare provider as directed:
+Follow up with your child's doctor as directed:

-Write down your questions so you remember to ask them during your visits.
+Write down your questions so you remember to ask them during your child's visits.